oasys-aps-kit/XRayServer/README.txt

-This is the WORKING project for XRayServer (Sergey Stepanov's X-Ray Server under OASYS)
+This is the project for XRayServer (Sergey Stepanov's X-Ray Server) under OASYS

-THIS VERSION IS UNDER DEVELOPMENT AND IS HIGLY INSTABLE:

-             INSTALLATION IS NOT RECOMENDED!!!!